vmstan/gravity-sync/newdocs/ReferenceArchitectures.md

+# Reference Architectures

+## Gravity Sync 4

-The designation of primary and secondary is purely at your discretion.
-The doesn't matter if you're using an HA process like keepalived to present a single DNS IP address to clients, or handing out two DNS resolvers via DHCP.
+It doesn't matter if you're using an HA process like keepalived to present a single DNS IP address to clients, or handing out two DNS resolvers via DHCP.
 Generally it is expected that the two (or more) Pi-hole(s) will be at the same physical location, or at least on the same internal networks.
 It should also be possible to to replicate to a secondary Pi-hole across networks, either over a VPN or open-Internet, with the appropriate firewall/NAT configuration.

 There are three reference architectures that I'll outline.
 All of them require an external DHCP server (such as a router, or dedicated DHCP server) handing out the DNS address(es) for your Pi-holes.
 Use of the integrated DHCP function in Pi-hole when using Gravity Sync is discouraged, although I'm sure there are ways to make it work. **Gravity Sync does not manage any DHCP settings.**